ccallawa/alyvix_server_doc/monitoring_integrations/neteye_integration.rst

    .. image:: images/neteye417-confirm-success.png
       :class: image-boxshadow zoomable-image
-      :alt: Fill in this description!
+      :alt: Screenshot in NetEye showing the analytics graph for a host and service monitored via Alyvix Server.
       :target: ../_static/targets/neteye417-confirm-success.png

 That's it.
 Congratulations on successfully setting up Alyvix, Alyvix Server and NetEye to